awsdocs/aws-robomaker-developer-guide/doc_source/auth-and-access-control.md

 To manage your own credentials, such as your password, access keys, and multi\-factor authentication \(MFA\) devices, your administrator must grant you the required permissions\.
 To view the policy that includes these permissions, see [Allow Users to Self\-Manage Their Credentials](auth_access_getting-started.md#auth_access_manage-password-mfa)\.

 As an AWS administrator, you need full access to IAM so that you can create and manage users, groups, roles, and policies in IAM\.
 You should use the [AdministratorAccess](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AdministratorAccess) AWS managed policy that includes full access to all of AWS\.
 This policy does not provide access to the AWS Billing and Cost Management console or allow tasks that require root user credentials\.
-For more information, see [AWS Tasks That Require AWS Account Root User Credentials](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html) in the *AWS General Reference*\.
+For more information, see [AWS Tasks That Require AWS account root user Credentials](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html) in the *AWS General Reference*\.

 **Warning**
 Only an administrator user should have full access to AWS\.
 Anyone with this policy has permission to fully manage authentication and access control, in addition to modifying every resource in AWS\.
 To learn how to create this user, see [Create your IAM Admin User](auth_access_getting-started.md#auth_access_setup-iam-admin)\.